-But if it does start reliably at some lower pressure, then it’s the unloader or check valve – often you can disassemble and clean to fix.
+But if it does start reliably at some lower pressure, then it’s the unloader or check valve – often you can disassemble and clean to fix it.

 Let us know how you make out if the weather ever warms up…

-Cut wires where they entered old capacitor, added female blade connectors and built new mount.
+Cut wires where they entered the old capacitor, added female blade connectors and built a new mount.

 Used caulking gun ($4) tube as holder, by removing handle & cutting to length.

-Removed 8 mm bolt from old capacitor & used to attach to old capacitor mount on compressor.
+Removed 8 mm bolt from old capacitor & used to attach to old capacitor mounted on the compressor.

 Wrapped black electrical tape around new capacitor to provide firm fit, and added a wire tie to secure it to new mounting.